 - Taste and add more of any of the ingredients to your liking.
 Process until you reach the desired consistency.

 - Before serving, drizzle a little olive oil on top, then sprinkle with some paprika.
-Enjoy with whole wheat pita, on your crackers or bagel, or with veggie sticks!
+Enjoy your kale and garlic hummus with whole wheat pita, on your crackers or bagel, or with veggie sticks!

 2. Because I was in a hurry, I used canned beans, drained and well-rinsed – of course you could use dried beans and prepare them the night before.
 In a pinch, you could also adapt this to use garbanzo bean flour.